Sports commentator

-One of television’s most respected journalists, Al Michaels has covered more major sports events than any sportscaster, including 20 years as the play-by-play voice of Monday Night Football.
-He is the only commentator to call the Super Bowl, World Series, NBA Finals and host the Stanley Cup Finals for network television.
+One of American television's most respected journalists, Al Michaels has covered more major sports events than any sportscaster, including 20 years as the play-by-play voice of Monday Night Football.
+He is the only commentator to call the Super Bowl, World Series, NBA Finals and host the Stanley Cup Final for network television.

 American commentator Vin Scully is widely considered to be one of the greatest broadcasters in baseball history.

-In sports broadcasting, a sports commentator (also known as a sports announcer or sportscaster) provides a real-time live commentary of a game or event, traditionally delivered in the present tense.
+In sports broadcasting, a sports commentator (also known as a sports announcer or sportscaster) provides live commentary on a game or event, traditionally in the present tense.
 There are two main types of sports broadcasting: radio and television.
-Radio broadcasting requires the commentator to describe the action in detail because the listeners could not see it for themselves.
+Radio broadcasting requires the commentator to describe the action in detail because the listeners cannot see it themselves.
 Radio commentators use vivid descriptions to provide a captivating experience for the audience.
-Meanwhile, televised sports commentators are presented as a voiceover, with images of the contest shown on viewers' screens and sounds of the action and spectators heard in the background.
-Television commentators are rarely shown on screen during an event, though some networks choose to feature their announcers on camera either before or after the contest or briefly during breaks in the action.
+In television broadcasts, commentators generally speak over images of the event, while sounds from the action and spectators are heard in the background.
+Television commentators rarely appear on screen during an event, although some networks show them before or after the contest or briefly during breaks.

-Over time, sports broadcasting has developed with the advent of new technological advancements as it was originally limited to newspapers and print media.
-The invention of radios in the early 20th century caused a significant shift in the way the public consumed sports media enabling real-time commentary to listeners.
+Over time, sports broadcasting has developed with the arrival of new technological advancements as it was originally limited to newspapers and print media.
+The development of radio in the early 20th century significantly changed how the public consumed sports media by enabling listeners to hear commentary in real time.
 The history of sports broadcasting dates back to April 11, 1921 when the first live radio broadcast for a sporting event was aired.
 This was the beginning of a new era for sports broadcasting and the way it was displayed to the public.

-Two decades later on May 17, 1939, when the first live televised sports broadcast of a baseball game was transmitted to the public.
-This created a major shift in sports broadcasting as televisions provided the audience with visuals and commentating that changed their experience.
-As the popularity of televisions increased, it served as a catalyst in integrating sports broadcasting into everyday life.
-The audience saw sports commentators as more than just narrators, they became analysts and entertainers.
+Two decades later on May 17, 1939, the first live televised sports broadcast of a baseball game was transmitted to the public.
+This created a major shift in sports broadcasting as television provided the audience with visuals and commentary that changed their experience.
+As the popularity of television increased, it brought the integration of sports broadcasting into everyday life.
+The audience saw sports commentators as more than just narrators; they became analysts and entertainers.